RicardoAHT/RicardoAHT/README.md

 self-study and formal education (Academlo).
 I am 28 years old and currently reside in Barranquilla, Colombia.

+### 💻 Technical Skills

+I possess a diverse skill set in programming and web development:

+- **React:** Proficient in building web applications using React.
+- **React native:** Proficient in building applications using React native.
+- **JavaScript:** Proficient in JavaScript, with a strong command of its libraries and frameworks.
+- **Python:** Intermediate level proficiency in Python, enabling me to tackle a wide range of tasks.
+- **HTML and CSS:** Strong skills in HTML and CSS for web development.
+- **GitHub:** Experienced in version control and collaboration through GitHub.

 ### 📖 Education:

+FullStack Developer
+  - Academlo 30/06/2023 to 01/12/2023

 Bachelor's Degree in Naval Sciences and Maritime Administration:
   - Escuela Naval "Almirante Padilla" 13/01/2014 to 01/12/2017